Cirrus-Minor/witchblast/readme.txt

 - FIX Sprite center and Z-order
 - FIX Giant Slime bug when falling on the wall
 - FIX Freeze when opening a chest while having all the items (but not the fairies)
+- FIX Player does not bounce while being repulsed

 v0.2.5
 - ADD New mini-boss